UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     1. Assemble the workbench (or just use a flat mounting plate).

-        Using the workbench has the advantage that it is raised and you can route the large number of cables below the bricklets.
+        Using the workbench has the advantage that it is raised and you can route the large number of wires below the bricklets.

     2. Assemble the stack of the Master Bricks using the spacers somewhere close to the middle of the plate.
     3. Assemble the bricklets using the spacers on the mounting plate.

-        Leave sufficient space around each of them such that you can route the power cables.
-Ideally, the bricklets are placed over or next to the opening in the plate such that you can route the power cables below the plate.
+        Leave sufficient space around each of them such that you can route the power wires.
+Ideally, the bricklets are placed over or next to the opening in the plate such that you can route the power wires below the plate.

     4. Connect the bricklets using the 7p-7p cables to the stack of master bricks.